FAQ’s About Translation Services & Translators

-Even Google does not recommend using machine translation for professional documents:
+Even Google doesn’t recommend using machine translation for professional documents:

 Does a native English speaker also translate from English?

 Most professional translators only translate into their mother tongue because this is the language they know best.
-A common exception involves minority languages which have few native speakers.
+A common exception involves minority languages that have few native speakers.

 One of my colleagues spent a semester in the country where the language is spoken/took a class in the language.
 Why can’t he translate the document?

-How many works can a translator manage per day?
+How many words can a translator manage per day?

 Why do translators have specialisations?